-Photoshop will warn you that you’re about to discard colour channels and suggest a better method that gives you more control.
+Photoshop will warn you that you’re about to discard color channels and suggest a better method that gives you more control.

 If you click the ‘Discard’ button, Photoshop will apply the fixed conversion.
-It will discard the colour information and switch to Grayscale mode.
+It will discard the color information and switch to Grayscale mode.

 If you want to save your Grayscale image as a JPEG, Photoshop will automatically reinstate three identical red, green and blue channels.

 A simple Grayscale conversion can give good results if the subject matter has a strong composition.
-In this example, the colours are well differentiated.
+In this example, the colors are well differentiated.